iniqkyyy/notes-2/docs/Writing Notes/HW Notes/topics.md

 1. meta-ethics or ethics
 2. philosophy
 3. western and eastern
-4. plato and socrates and homer and confucius and sun tzu and lao tzu
+4. plato or socrates or homer or confucius or sun tzu or lao tzu or laotzi
 5. morality
+6. history